parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-400-ping.md

 * reasonably simple and short
 * able to run as many jobs as needed simultaneously and in a single thread
-* able to deal with simple time constraints.
+* able to deal with simple synchronization constraints.

 ### Next

-In [the next tutoorial](tuto-500-wireless.md), we will see how to deal with the more complex task of setting up a wireless network.
+In [the next tutorial](tuto-500-wireless.md), we will see how to deal with the more complex task of setting up a wireless network.

-In [the tutorial after that](tuto-600-files.md), we will see address file transfers to and from `SshNode`s.
+In [the tutorial after that](tuto-600-files.md), we will address file transfers to and from `SshNode`s.

 </div>